 We’re sharing an easy sangria recipe that you are going to love!
 Red wine sangria is made with your favorite Spanish red, orange juice, rum, and tons of sliced citrus.

-Nothing tastes more like summer to me than a citrusy red wine sangria over ice.
-I made a triple batch of this sangria recipe with rum for a bbq this weekend and it was a crowd-pleaser!
+Nothing tastes more delicious than a citrusy red wine sangria over ice.
+I made a triple batch of this sangria recipe with rum for a get together this weekend and it was a crowd-pleaser!